Do you need a mental health evaluation?

 Forensic evaluations will require 1-2 video conference sessions, each lasting 90-120 minutes.
 After completing the interviews, I will write a report and review it with you.
 Once you, the client, have reviewed the report for accuracy, I will submit a final report to you and your lawyer.

-This report will be an important part of your case with the immigration authorities and these reports can only be conducted by licensed mental health professionals, like me.
+This report will be an important part of your case with the immigration authorities, and these reports can only be conducted by licensed mental health professionals, like me.
+And, if you have questions about your extreme hardship qualifications, you can learn more here.

-Please allow at least four weeks from the start to the completion of your interview and final report.
-This service is only available to clients located in the state of Maryland or South Carolina.
+Please allow at least three weeks from the start to the completion of your interview and final report.
+Due to strict licensing requirements, these services are only available to clients who live in the states of Maryland or South Carolina.